Red team: Cybersecurity

+Terminology

+A blue team is a group in charge of defending against intrusions.

-In cybersecurity, a penetration test involves ethical hackers attempting to break into a computer system, with no element of surprise.
-The blue team (defending team) is aware of the penetration test and is ready to mount a defense.
+In cybersecurity, a penetration test involves ethical hackers ("pen testers") attempting to break into a computer system, with no element of surprise.
+The organization is aware of the penetration test and is ready to mount a defense.

 A red team goes a step further, and adds physical penetration, social engineering, and an element of surprise.
 The blue team is given no advance warning of a red team, and will treat it as a real intrusion.
-A red-team assessment is similar to a penetration test, but is more targeted.
-The goal is to test the organization's detection and response capabilities.
-The red team will try to get in and access sensitive information in any way possible, as quietly as possible.

-Companies including Microsoft perform regular exercises in which both red and blue teams are used.
+One role of a permanent, in-house red team is to improve the security culture of the organization.

 A purple team is the temporary combination of both teams and can provide rapid information responses during a test.
 One advantage of purple teaming is that the red team can launch certain attacks repeatedly, and the blue team can use that to set up detection software, calibrate it, and steadily increase detection rate.
 Purple teams may engage in "threat hunting" sessions, where both the red team and the blue team look for real intruders.
 Involving other employees in the purple team is also beneficial, for example software engineers who can help with logging and software alerts, and managers who can help identify the most financially damaging scenarios.
+One danger of purple teaming is complacence and the development of groupthink, which can be combatted by hiring people with different skillsets or hiring an external vendor.

+A white team is a group that oversees and manages operations between red teams and blue teams.
+For example, this may be a company's managers that determine the rules of engagement for the red team.